-Biometric traits discussed above have varying degrees of distinctiveness and permanence for person recognition in a target population.
-Since the basic objective of a biometric system is to correctly establish whether the two given samples of a biometric trait belong to the same user, the recognition performance or matching accuracy is often used as the primary criterion for selecting a biometric trait.
-However, it is important to realize that accuracy is not the only factor that determines the utility of a biometric trait or the biometric system itself in a particular application.
+lar application.
 Often, other practical issues such as throughput, cost, return on investment (ROI), user experience, template size, resistance to spoof and template attacks, and ease of system integration must also be given due consideration during the selection of a biometric trait.

 Due to the diverse nature of biometric applications (e.g., mobile phone unlocking to international border crossing), no single biometric trait is likely to be optimal and satisfy the requirements of all applications.
-In many cases, a combination or fusion of multiple biometric traits may be required to attain the desired level of performance; such systems are generally referred to as multibiometric systems [80].
-One such example is the Aadhaar system in India, where there is a need to distinguish between individuals in a database involving hundreds of millions of identities.7 Therefore, the Aadhaar system uses all 10 fingerprints and both irides of subjects for de-duplication of identities.
+In many cases, a combination or fusion of multiple biometric traits may be required to attain the desired level of performance; such systems are generally referred to as multibiometric systems (Ross et al., 2006).
+One such example is the Aadhaar system in India, where there is a need to distinguish between individuals in a database involving hundreds of millions of identities.
+Therefore, the Aadhaar system uses all ten fingerprints and both irides of subjects for de-duplication of identities.

-It is important to emphasize that the design of a biometric system generally involves a complex interplay of factors related to user interaction (with the biometric sensor), the end-application, and the biometric recognition technology.
+It is important to emphasize that the design of a biometric system generally involves a complex interplay of factors related to user interaction (with the biometric sensor), the endapplication, and the biometric recognition technology.
 For example, consider a financial application like Internet banking, where the overarching objective of using a biometric system is to minimize the losses incurred due to fraudulent transactions without causing too much inconvenience to the genuine customers.
 In this scenario, the bank needs to decide whether a particular transaction should be authorized or declined.
 Hence, the level of authentication required will depend on the risk associated with a transaction.
 A simple authentication scheme (e.g., account number and PIN) may be sufficient for an account balance inquiry, while a much higher level of identity assurance (e.g., a strong biometric match) may be required to perform a high-value funds transfer.
 It is also possible to combine the biometric match score with other contextual information such as customer's past transaction history and current location of the customer to generate an overall risk score, which can form the basis for the authorization decision.
 Thus, designing a biometric system not only requires knowledge of biometric technology, but also a good understanding of application requirements and issues related to human factors, ergonomics, and environmental variables.

 2.2.
-Core research challenges in biometrics
+Core Research Challenges in Biometrics